Frequently Asked Questions by Professionals

 I keep hearing about the “minimum standards.”
 What does that mean for my local program?

-When the Parent Education legislation went into effect, there were “standards” identified that needed to be in all approved programs.
+When the Parent Education legislation went into effect, there were “standards” identified by the Minnesota Supreme Court that needed to be in all approved programs in the state of Minnesota.
 Parents Forever™ meets all 25 of the minimum standards.
-See more about the minimum standards
+See more about the minimum standards.

 I know that Parents Forever™ is now offered to parents through an online course.
 Will that curb our local program’s chances of success?